1. Introduction

 -

-Queue a global task on the AI task source given this’s relevant global object to perform the following steps:
+Queue a global task on the AI task source given global to perform the following steps:

 -